Doctor of Physical Therapy (D.P.T.)

 service, and the discovery and application of new knowledge related to physical therapy.

-Graduates of the D.P.T. program will:
+Graduates of both Franklin Pierce University D.P.T. programs will:

-1. Have the knowledge and skills of a PT capable of working as an autonomous practitioner
+- Have the knowledge and skills of a PT capable of working as an autonomous practitioner

 • Achieve 100% ultimate pass rate on the NPTE